Nu-SCPTheme/scipnet/src/deeds/README.md

 Gets a user's info by its username.

 **Parameters:**
+* `extended: boolean` - Whether or not the user info should include fields that are nullable.
-* `username` - MUST be the username of the user in the database
+* `username: string` - MUST be the username of the user in the database

 **Results:**
 * `user-info: UserInfo` - Information regarding the selected user.